 Waterless offset printing plates from TORAY

 In contrast to conventional offset printing, the use of humidifiers is unnecessary in waterless offset printing technology.
-This not only protects our environment to a large degree, it also provides printing results of the highest quality!
+This does not only protect our environment to a large degree, it also provides printing results of the highest quality!

 We offer you a variety of new class of printing plates with enhanced performance features for the various waterless market segments.